Home Business Rules in Provo, UT (2026)

 Yes, home-based businesses are allowed in Provo, UT.

 In Provo, UT, home-based businesses are permitted subject to specific rules designed to preserve residential character while allowing residents to run legitimate businesses from their homes.
-No city permit is required, though deed restrictions or state licensing may apply.
+A No separate permit — regulated under Provo City Code home occupation standards is required before operating.
 The Provo Community Development Department — Building or Provo Community Development Department — Planning handles home occupation applications and enforcement.
 Regulations generally prohibit on-site employees, customer visits, and any external evidence of business activity.
 Below you will find the current permit requirements, restrictions, prohibited business types, and cottage food law provisions for Provo.

 Permit Requirements